 The situation when the digital product finds no market implementation still leads the top charts of the most popular project failures (42%).
 Therefore, before you’ve chosen a niche, you need to carefully study the market, assess risks, draw up a one-page business plan, and only after that design and develop a service that will conquer the world.

 As the notion of ad tech went beyond traditional banner placements to include marketing-data, analytics, and other "mad-tech" space platforms, the number of entrepreneurs who decided to build a business in this niche significantly increased.
 As one of the most highly-promising technological industries, ad tech has plenty of opportunities to offer.
-If you decided to build your own ad tech project from scratch there are 5 core challenges you need to be prepared for.

 For starters, you need to decide what kind of ad tech product you create and what market needs it will satisfy.
 For instance, while demand-side platforms help advertisers purchase online inventory, supply-side platforms are created to aggregate this inventory from publishers.
 Ad networks, meanwhile, work as marketplaces for direct media trading between publishers and advertisers.
 When you have decided what your product is and for whom you make it, it's time to think about money.